yuuki/droot/README.md

 ## Development

-Droot uses a library with cgo, so it is necessary to build in Linux for a Linux binary.
+Droot uses a package using cgo, so it is necessary to build in Linux for a Linux binary.
 It is recommanded to use Docker for development if you are on OSX and other OSs.

 ### build in Docker container